emptyrivers/Archivist/README.md

 ### Included Store Types

-Archivist comes prepackaged with some basic store types, both for basic uses and as an example for implementing your own.
+Archivist comes prepackaged with some basic store types, both for your convenience and as an example for implementing your own.
 They are listed here:

 - RawData
   - A simple table with no extra bells or whistles.
 The contents of this table are stored directly into the archive when this archive is committed or closed.
-- Store
-  - Similar to RawData, but with Commit, Close, Clone functions grafted on.
-These are aliases to the corresponding Archivist verbs, provided for convenience.

 ### Embedding the Archivist